mikeshultz/pgstorm/README.md

 ### Run SQL File

+Run an SQL file, with perhaps dozens of taxing queries.

     pgstorm -t 5 postgresql://localhost:5432/mydb mytest.sql

 ### Require Any Results

+Make sure that any results are returned at all(at least one row):

     echo "SELECT TRUE FROM \"user\" WHERE usename = 'mike';" | pgstorm -y M postgresql://localhost:5432/mydb

 ### Require Row Count

+If you want to make sure a query always returns 3 rows:

     pgstorm -y N -v 3 postgresql://localhost:5432/mydb return_three_rows.sql